 Israel – How A Destination Joins A Wish List

 Books On Israel

 O Jerusalem!, is a book that was recommended to me many times.
-I had all intentions to read it but for one reason or the other never got around to read it.
-It is still on the wish-list.
+I had all intentions to read it but for one reason or the other never got around to reading it.
+It is still on the wish list.

-This is when Israel first entered my wish-list.
-I started dreaming about a visit to Israel.
-I became more conscious of the news from Israel and of the images I saw on the Internet.
+This is when Israel first entered my wish list.
+I started dreaming about a visit to the nation.
+I became more conscious of the news from the country and of the images I saw on the Internet.

 Tel Aviv – A happening hub of Innovation

 In my alternate life as a student and consultant of business innovation, I often came across innovators from Israel.
 Israel is a world leader in the startup ecosystem.
 It serves as the headquarters of many innovative companies.
 It has a culture that attracts brilliant minds from across the world.
 Startup Capitals a book that speaks about the startup hotspots across the puts Tel Aviv right on top.

 Now I have been to places like Silicon Valley, Bangalore & Singapore and I know the vibrant culture they have that allows startups to flourish.
 I assumed that Tel Aviv would have a similar cosmopolitan culture for the new business ideas to flourish.
 It was time to read about Tel Aviv.

 My readings tell me that Tel Aviv is a happening cosmopolitan city with a vibrant cafe culture.
 They say it is a city that never sleeps, something that is said about New York and Mumbai too.
 A brilliant example of its inclusive culture is the fact that Tel Aviv is arguably the capital of LGBT tourism.